iddy-ani/codex/codex-cli/INTEL-CODEX-USER-GUIDE.md

 ## Approval Modes

-Intel Codex CLI offers three distinct approval modes to control how much autonomy you give the AI:
+Intel ExpertGPT Codex CLI offers three distinct approval modes to control how much autonomy you give the AI:

 | Mode | Command | What It Does | Best For |
 |------|---------|--------------|----------|